maykinmedia/objects-api/docs/introduction/features.rst

 * **Versioning**

   Objecttypes are versioned.
-This means you can create an objecttype but it the objecttype evolves, you can create a new version.
+This means you can create an objecttype but if the objecttype evolves, you can create a new version.

 * **Admin interface**